 It’s a brilliant place to bring small children as kids can run around and touch most things.
-There are horses and chickens to look at, and an open-air bakery was operating the day we were there, turning out flammkuchen and loaves of bread.
-Every day there’s someone demonstrating elements of traditional farm life.
-We watched a woman hand weaving amazing ribbons, and there’s a woodworking workshop full to the rafters with beautiful wooden toys to buy for ridiculously reasonable prices (this is a common theme in Germany I’m finding).
+There are horses and chickens to look at, and an open-air bakery was operating the day we were there, turning out Flammkuchen and loaves of bread.
+Every day during high season there’s someone demonstrating elements of traditional farm life.
+We had the good fortune to see a woman hand-weaving amazing ribbons (pictured below, and the fruits of her labour below that).
 Check the website for details on what’s on the day of your visit.

 Schwarzenwälder Freilichtmuseum Vogtsbauernhof